AditiGujar/Heart_Disease/README.md

 Individuals close to me suffered and some lost their life due to heart disease which makes me dig more why and how many people are dying due to heart diseases & the reasons behind.

 ##
-people from all ages can view the data (last 2 decades) and increase their awareness of the heart health issues.
-Some causes like excess sugar and Alcohol can cause heart health issues.
+People from all ages can view the data (last 2 decades) and increase their awareness of the heart health issues.
+Some cause like excess sugar cause heart health issues.

 ## Technologies Used
 1. Python / Pandas - for exploration, aggregation  of the dataset